heoegema/JavaScriptProjects-/README.md

 ###Playing around with some javascript stuff with some simple projects.

 ##DrumKit
-###A simple drum kit, that makes a sound when the user presses a ke#y.
+###A simple drum kit, that makes a sound when the user presses a key.